bitshares/dev.bitshares.works/docs/development/apps/network_secure.rst

 -------

+..
+Attention:: The ``delayed_node`` program is no longer supported after BitShares Core 4.0.0 is released.
+For the instruction, *How to configure a witness_node as a delayed_node*, check the following link:

+   * `How to configure a witness_node as a delayed_node <https://github.com/bitshares/bitshares-core/wiki/Delayed-Node>`_

 For high security, we provide a so called **delayed** full node which accepts the parameter `trusted-node` for an RPC endpoint of a trusted validating node.
 The trusted-node is a regular full node directly connected to the P2P network that works as a proxy.
 The delayed node will delay blocks until they are **irreversible**.
 Depending on the block interval and the number of witnesses, this may lead to a few minutes of delay.

 Set up